Welcome

 Will this help me?

-It depends on your situation.
-Remember, this payment option might help you manage your monthly expenses, but it doesn’t save you money or lower your drug costs.
+Depending on your situation.
+This payment option might help you manage your monthly expenses, but it doesn’t save you money or lower your drug costs.

 This payment option may not be the best choice for you if:`